YuiHrsw/whisper4dart/README.md

 dart rum libmpv_dart:setup --platform <your-platform>
 ```

-At this point,`whisper_dart ` is only available for Android,Windows and Linux.
+At this point,`whisper4dart ` is only available for Android,Windows and Linux.

-For example,you need to run:`dart rum libmpv_dart:setup --platform windows` if you want to setup for windows.
+For example,you need to run:`dart run libmpv_dart:setup --platform windows` if you want to setup for windows.

 And then,run:

 ```
-dart run whisper_dart:setup
+dart run whisper4dart:setup
 ```

 OK,now you are ready to use the package,enjoy it!